microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/attachment-get.md

 Attempting to get the `$value` of a reference attachment returns HTTP 405.
 > [!NOTE]
-> Depending on the requested files MIME type the byte stream output maybe in the response via link to email attachment.
+> When certain files are requested, MIME can encode the byte stream output in the response and provide a link to download the file as an email attachment.
 >
 ## Permissions